 For twelve weeks a year Australia's picturesque wetlands — usually peaceful havens and home for our unique wildlife — are transformed into killing fields...

-Native ducks and even endangered and 'protected' birds like swans are gunned down by shooters, their fragile bodies peppered with gunshot.
+Native ducks and even endangered and 'protected' birds are gunned down by shooters, their fragile bodies peppered with pellets.
 Many are maimed and left for dead, with broken limbs and punctured internal organs.

 The 'lucky' ones are killed instantly.
 The unlucky ones — an estimated one out of every four birds shot — will suffer for days or even weeks before finally succumbing to their injuries.